Lymph Node Massage: A Natural Approach to Wellness

 These three areas - the neck, underarms, and groin - act as major drainage stations and highways for your lymphatic system.
 Massaging them properly opens up the floodgates to allow backed-up lymph fluid to exit swollen areas and reroute to functional nodes.

-Of course, there are other lymph node areas throughout the body, like behind the knees and in the abdomen.
+Of course, other lymph node areas are throughout the body, like behind the knees and in the abdomen.
 But focusing on the neck, pits, and groins tends to provide the biggest lymphatic drainage bang for your buck.

 So, next time you're doing some self-massage, be sure to give those key areas some extra love!
 Your lymphatic system will thank you.